arturdoruch/doctrine-entity-manager-bundle/README.md

 }
 ```

-### Register service as entity manager
+### Register entity manager as service

-To register service as entity manager, add the `arturdoruch.doctrine_entity_manager` tag
+To register entity manager as service, add the `arturdoruch.doctrine_entity_manager` tag
 to the service configuration.

 ```yml